xresco/Android-Agile-Boiler-Plate/README.md

 - **Database Inspection:** SQLite databases can be visualized and interactively explored with full read/write capabilities.
 - **Network Inspection:** This is possible with the full spectrum of Chrome Developer Tools features, including image preview, JSON response helpers, and even exporting traces to the HAR format.

+To inspect the app using stetho, simple run the app, make sure the phone is connected to the PC, open the link `chrome://inspect` in chrome and choose your device.

 ## Authors